ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## Users created with `psql`
 {: #user-management-psql}

 You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
-This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html).
+This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html){: .external}.
 Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.

 Users that are created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#adding-users-to-_service-credentials_) if you choose.